Caio-Martin/Caio-Martin/README.md

 ###

 <p align="left">Hi, I'm Caio.
-I'm a developer from Jundiaí, São Paulo, Brazil.
-With a strong foundation in IT support and a passion for automation, I'm seeking a challenging role to apply my skills in Python and RPA.<br><br>I have 2 years of experience providing technical assistance to users.
-I'm currently expanding my knowledge in Python.
-In my free time, I enjoy reading technical books and listening to podcasts on software development.</p>
+I'm a developer from Jundiaí, São Paulo, Brazil, with a strong foundation in IT support and a growing passion for automation and software development.

+I bring 2 years of experience in providing technical assistance to users, solving problems efficiently, and ensuring seamless IT operations.
+Currently, I'm expanding my expertise in Python and Robotic Process Automation (RPA), seeking opportunities to apply these skills in impactful projects.

+Beyond work, I enjoy reading technical books and listening to podcasts about the latest trends in software development, keeping me motivated and inspired.</p>

 ###